Skip to product information

 Tax included.

 Teach your students about listening to and investigating the viewpoints or points of view of others through this set of activities that focus on whether or not people should be travelling to or exploring space.
-This activity will teach students how to form an opinion based on facts and then how to express their opinion in a respectful way.
+This activity will teach students how to form an opinion based on facts and then how to express their opinions respectfully.

 • lesson plans with options to modify for your students.